wconrad/opt_parse_builder/README.md

     arg.key :verbose
-    arg.on "-v", "--verbose", "Be verbose" end args.separator "Some explanatory text at the bottom" end
+    arg.on "-v", "--verbose", "Be verbose" end args.footer "Some explanatory text at the bottom" end

 arg_values = arg_parser.parse!